-Although, this treatment is specifically for people living with any condition listed above whose symptoms cannot be managed by medications.
+However, this treatment is specifically for people with any condition listed above whose symptoms cannot be managed by medications.

 Candidate for DBS surgery

-Deep brain stimulation is a technology-driven procedure that a team of professional medical practitioners such as neurosurgeons performs.
-However, it would be best to carry out extensive evaluations for candidacy consideration for this surgical procedure.
-Generally, a medical team consisting of a neurosurgeon, neurologist, neuropsychologist, and psychiatrists will help carry out the extensive evaluation.
+Deep brain stimulation is a technology-driven procedure that a team of professional medical practitioners, such as neurosurgeons, performs.
+However, it would be best to conduct extensive evaluations for candidacy consideration for this surgical procedure.
+Generally, a medical team consisting of a neurosurgeon, neurologist, neuropsychologist, and psychiatrist will help carry out the extensive evaluation.

 Furthermore, if medications are enough to manage your condition, you will not require deep brain stimulation.
-But, the right candidate for DBS will meet the following criteria;
+However, the right candidate for DBS will meet the following criteria;

 - Symptoms are not improving despite the usage of medications

 - The symptoms are affecting the quality of your life

 - Your body does not tolerate the medicines given by your doctor.

 The following are the advantages of DBS;

 - It does not cause permanent brain damage